roq-messaging/RoQ/README.md

 /!\ Don't forget to run the docker service once the package installed.
 /!\ If you have an issue when trying to running the docker service on fedora, looks at the following post: http://stackoverflow.com/questions/24288616/permission-denied-on-accessing-host-directory-in-docker

-### Launch the demonstration
+### Start the demonstration

 Clone this git repository on your machine.
-And runs the following bash script:
+And run the following bash script:
 ```
 RoQ/roq-deployment/demo-start-subscriber.sh
 ```